 During my time in Brazil I worked in a number of artist studios and schools, learning techniques in “fotogravura” – solarplate etching – and “gravura de cobre” – copper etching.
 Building on these experiences back in London, and literally re-learning the language of printmaking (from Portiguese to my native English), I am now based at the Thames Side Print Studio in south east London.

-Print studio experience:
+Print studio practice:

 Thames Side Print Studio, Woolwich, London